 This month, we've compared the following list of HP printers across multiple aspects including their printing speed and quality to design and build.
 We've assessed how easy it's to set them up, their running costs, and connectivity options, among other things.

-The best HP printers have been around since the company built its first desktop laser printer all the way back in 1984, known as the LaserJet.
-As one of the biggest names when it comes to printers, the company produces some of the best printers on the market.
+The best HP printers have been around since the company built its first desktop laser printer in 1984, known as the LaserJet.
+As one of the biggest names for printers, the company produces some of the best printers on the market.

-When it comes to HP printers, no one model is necessarily the best because they come in such a broad range.
-So, all sorts of users, from photographers, business owners, and home users can find a printer that’s most suitable for them.
+No one model is necessarily the best for HP printers because they come in such a broad range.
+So, all sorts of users, from photographers, business owners, and home users, can find the most suitable printer for them.